seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 **CINNA**
 / Yes, you are.
 O Cassius, if you could
-But win the noble Brutus to our party—
+But win the noble Brutus to our party--

 **CASSIUS**
 Be you content: good Cinna, take this paper,